ViktorOneLove/Java-Concurrency-in-Practice-booknotes/java/java-concurrency-in-practice/chapter-03/README.md

 }
 ```

+Combination of an immutable holder object for multiple state variables related by an invariant, and a volatile reference used to ensure its timely visibility, allows `VolatileCachedFactorizer` to be thread-safe even though it does no explicit locking

 # Safe publication
 This section covers how to publish objects safely.
 An improperly published object might appear to be in an inconsistent state to another thread.